 When you reach the corners, try to imitate the folds that you undid in the old upholstery.
 Use “triangle” folds that wrap the fabric tightly around the corner, a little like wrapping a Christmas present.
 It’s a good idea to leave a little bit of give – if you pull the fabric too tight, it can create wrinkles and other problems up front.
 If you used glue, now is the time to leave the project for a while and wait for it dry.

 Once you have worked the fabric into a smooth fit, use your staple gun and fasten the fabric down with a line of staples at least every inch or so.
 There are other options, such as fabric tacks, but heavy-duty staples tend to work best here.
-If there’s a lot of leftover folds of fabric dangling from the base, then cut it out with your scissors so the fit is smooth.
+If there are a lot of leftover folds of fabric dangling from the base, then cut it out with your scissors so the fit is smooth.

-Step 6: Reattach the Backing to Your Chair
+STEP 6 Reattach the Backing to Your Chair

 Now it’s time to return the back to your chair with those screws that you carefully preserved.
 For some office chairs, you may have the option to cover these backs (usually the non-plastic kind) in upholstery as well so that everything matches, but it isn’t always necessary.
-Again, it’s fine to tweak you plans to fit the unique design of your office chair, since they’re all a little different.
+Again, it’s fine to tweak your plans to fit the unique design of your office chair, since they’re all a little different.

 If you have to place screws directly through your new fabric covering, don’t worry about it – just poke a hole and keep going.
 Remember that the fit may be a little different with new upholstery, so go slowly and make adjustments as needed.

-Step 7: Continue the Process as Needed with the Other Chair Components
+STEP 7 Continue the Process as Needed with the Other Chair Components

 Specifically, if your armrests also have fabric on them, you may want to replace this upholstery as well.
 Fortunately, it should be just like a smaller version of the project you just did.
 So start unscrewing the armrests from their base and carefully peel back their fabric: They may not fully detach the way that the seat did!